-[Couple biking in downtown Fort Collins, Colo.]
-Fort Collins is the fourth largest city in the state with nearly 150,000 residents.
+Fort Collins is the fourth largest city in the state with more than 160,000 residents.
 The town has been named one of nation’s best places to live in numerous publications, including Money magazine.
 It’s located about an hour north of Denver on I-25.

 Colorado State University – About 30,000 students attend CSU making Fort Collins a true college town.
 The Rams play their rival CU Buffs in early September at the Mile High Stadium.